Behavioural and Developmental Psychiatry

 The CAG delivers education and training to a range of people from undergraduate and postgraduate students to community support workers and other practitioners.

 Our education and training brings together clinical and academic expertise from the South London and Maudsley NHS Foundation Trust and the Institute of Psychiatry, Psychology and Neuroscience (IoPPN).
 We aim to deliver excellent evidence-based programmes that support a competent and modernised workforce in delivering high quality mental health care.

 - Recruitment of 15 CAG-wide education and training champions to support training in the CAG

 - The Adult ADHD Service was awarded a grant from the Maudsley Charity to develop a service user educational app.

 We have leading researchers in autism spectrum disorders, ADHD and psychopathy.
 Our research focuses on secure service and prison environments as well as conventional clinical settings.

-We bring research from ‘bench to bedside’ through our leadership of world leading translational research centres based at the IoPPN, King’s College London - The Sackler Institute for Translational Neurodevelopment, the Department of Forensic and Neurodevelopmental Sciences and the Estia centre.
+We bring research from ‘bench to bedside’ through our leadership of world leading translational research centres based at the IoPPN, in the Department of Forensic & Neurodevelopmental Sciences.